lambdamikel/Busch-2090/README.md

 Arduino first.
 The ``PGM-EEPROM.ino`` sketch initializes the EEPROM with PGM example programs (see below).
 Without prior EEPROM initialization, it is likely that the emulator won't work.

+Also, you will find ``LUNAR.MIC``.
+This is the Lunar Lander game from Manual Vol. 1, pp. 23 - 24.
+With the Mega version, put it on a FAT16 formatted SDCard, and load via ``PGM1``.

 ###Acknowledgements